 Alberta celebrates its Centennial.
 Lieutenant Governor Kwong helps Albertans mark the milestone with Centennial medal presentations throughout the year and takes part in the September 1 re-enactment of the 1905 Inauguration Day ceremonies on the grounds of the Alberta Legislature.
 Communities around the province enjoy 100th birthday celebrations and fireworks.

 September 1, 2005

 Royal Tour - Edmonton, Fort McMurray, Calgary

-Her Majesty Queen Elizabeth II and His Royal Highness the Duke of Edinburgh make a special tour of the province to mark Alberta's 100th birthday.
+Queen Elizabeth II and the Duke of Edinburgh make a special tour of the province to mark Alberta's 100th birthday.
 The official itinerary includes a welcome ceremony at Commonwealth Stadium in Edmonton, the Queen's first address to the Legislative Assembly, a tour of Fort McMurray for the Duke of Edinburgh and a grand send off for the Royal Couple at the Saddledome in Calgary.
 Approximately 60,000 people attend official public events in Edmonton and Calgary and thousands more come out to line the motorcade routes.
 Itinerary and photos

 Norman Kwong - 16th Lieutenant Governor of Alberta

 Calgarian Norman L. Kwong becomes the first person of Chinese heritage to serve as Lieutenant Governor of Alberta.
 Widely-known for his 13 pioneering and record-breaking seasons with the Canadian Football League and his long and successful business and real estate career, he brings an emphasis on sport, wellness and seniors programs to the role.
 Biography Statement on passing of Norman Kwong (Sept 3,2016)

 January 20, 2005 - May 11, 2010